 Current methods of computing food and beverages' calorie intake are inaccurate.

-The calculation errors of the existing method accumulate.
+Calculation errors in the existing method accumulate.
 They are not eliminated with reverse deviations over time.

 Calculating the caloric intake of food more accurately is possible through simulations.

-• Basal Metabolic Rate (BMR) should be divided into two major processes ("Long-term maintenance" and energy & fat) and not regarded as one.
-I believe better estimates of caloric intake will be made if this methodology is employed.
+- Basal metabolic rate (BMR) should be divided into two major processes ("Long-term maintenance" and energy and fat) and should not be regarded as one.
+If this methodology is employed, I believe better estimates of caloric intake will be made.

 The energy conservation laws do not allow energy to be lost.
 Basal Metabolic Rate (BMR) should be split into its two primary components: (Per time-unit )

-Surprisingly! - Processed foods make us gain weight much faster than the same equal calories of natural foods.
+Surprisingly!
+Processed foods make us gain weight much faster than the same calories as natural foods.

 Quantitative illustration of caloric routing.
 (Simple, realistic example.)